Cats in Fables, Fairytales and Festivals

 Cat'n Around Catskill

-Since the summer of 2007 the village of Catskill in New York State has held a rather unusual kind of cat festival, a street art exhibition which they called Cat'n Around, and presumably their intention is to hold a similar one each year.
+Since the summer of 2007 the village of Catskill in New York State has held a rather unusual kind of cat festival, a street art exhibition which they called Cat'n Around.

 Cats arrive in Catskill from Chicago ahead of the Cat'n Around festival Cats in waiting at Catskill The idea is that decorated, larger-than-life feline busts are placed along main downtown village streets.
 They are available from about February, when the unadorned busts arrive from Chicago where they are made, until June when the festival opens, for artists to embellish and decorate in whatever style they please, producing an array of capricious, whimsical and fantastical cat figures.
-The Cat'n Around website has a fun and informative Animal Planet video clip about the Festival (best viewed full screen.
-You can stop it before the ads at the end!)
-In addition, the 54 finished figures for 2011 can be seen by taking the link to 'Artists' from the menu.
-All are pictured, together with brief details of the artist responsible for each.
-There are some very imaginative designs, as illustrated by the few examples shown here from earlier years.
+There are some very imaginative designs, as illustrated by the few examples shown here from earlier years; and a full gallery of all 50 of the 2014 designs, with their names, is at Victoria Chewens Photography.

 Glitz and Glamurr, Cat'n Around 2007 Pussy Willow, Cat'n Around 2008 Americat, Cat'n Around 2008 Phil the Philatelic Cat, Cat'n Around 2008 Cat'n Hook, Cat'n Around 2008 Crazy Quilt Cat, Cat'n Around 2008

 A YouTube clip shows the 2007 cats in their positions in the town, and in our opinion is well worth a view as it gives a better idea of the size of the statues and their variety, but be aware that not everyone liked them and some of the comments are quite uncomplimentary.
-Images of many of the 2007 cats in situ are also here.
+Images of many of the 2007 cats in situ, and well photographed, are also here.

 After adorning the Catskill streets throughout the summer, the festival culminates in a live auction of the cat figures at a 'Cat's Meow Auction and Gala' held in the autumn, for which tickets are sold.
 Proceeds benefit local non-profit organisations, and also provide a scholarship for a graduating student from Catskill High School to further his or her education in the arts.
-The 2008 event was sold out and 30,000 dollars was put back into the community from the proceeds, the highest figure paid for a single cat being 4,500 dollars.
-Photos of the 2008 gala auction are available from the Photo Gallery at the Cat'n Around site linked above.
+To give an example, the 2008 event was sold out and 30,000 dollars was put back into the community from the proceeds, the highest figure paid for a single cat being 4,500 dollars.

 * * * * * * * * * *